-In another paper published in 2022 in the journal “Food Chemistry” – titled “Withanolides, the Hidden Gem in Physalis minima: A Mini Review on Their Anti-Inflammatory, Anti-Neuroinflammatory and Anti-Cancer Effects”, the authors write:
+Sunberries are a good source of the powerful plant nutrient Withanolides.
+In a 2022 paper published in the journal “Food Chemistry” – titled “Withanolides, the Hidden Gem in Physalis minima: A Mini Review on Their Anti-Inflammatory, Anti-Neuroinflammatory and Anti-Cancer Effects”, the authors write:

 This review focuses on the bioactive compounds of this herb, as it is frequently used to treat inflammation, neurodegenerative disease and cancer among East Malaysian ethnic groups.
 In this review, a total of 103 Withanolides were reported, with 59 of them being newly characterized.
 Previous scientific data revealed that Withanolides were intriguing principal compounds for inflammatory, neuroinflammatory and cancer treatment due to unique steroidal structure and strong bioactivities.